brendony/logback-s3-rolling-policy/README.md

 There are few optional variables:

 * `s3FolderName` The S3 folder name in your S3 bucket to put the log files in.
 This variable supports dates, just put your [pattern](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html) between `%d{}`.
 Example: `%d{yyyy/MM/dd}`.
+* `s3Endpoint` The endpoint to use.
+If you want to store the logs somewhere different than AWS S3 you need to provide this.
+Example value: `http://minio-host:9000`
 * `shutdownHookType` Defines which type of shutdown hook you want to use.
 This variable is mandatory when you use `rolloverOnExit`.
 Defaults to `NONE`.
 Possible values are:
   * `NONE` This will not add a shutdown hook.
 Please note that your most up to date log file won't be uploaded to S3!
   * `JVM_SHUTDOWN_HOOK` This will add a runtime shutdown hook.
 If you're using a webapplication, please use the `SERVLET_CONTEXT`, as the JVM shutdown hook is not really safe to use here.